 Curiously, ELECTRONIC LABYRINTH THX 1138 4EB did not only prick Kubrick and eerily anticipate the TZ disaster.
 The successful escape of THX 1138 also broke him free from a mate named YYO 7117-played by Joy Carmichael, curiously anticipating the Great Divorce of George and Marcia Lucas in 1983.
 For during this USC period, Lucas met and later married an attractive brunette named Marcia Griffin in another memory of the future.
 Soon another significant player in the life and film art of Lucas appeared during a post-USC internship at Warner Brothers, for it was here that Lucas met Coppola.
 Significantly, Coppola had attracted the attention of Warners with his allegorical film, YOU’RE A BIG BOY NOW (1966)-inspired by the allegorical David Benedictus novel, You’re A Big Boy Now (1963)-a film which had exuberantly and implicitly roasted Canada for its then recent, shocking and better late than never arrival on the world film scene with its own bilingual anthems, its own flag and its own Anglophone feature film, the allegorical Don Owen film, NOBODY WAVED GOODBYE (1964).
 Indeed, the appearance of Peter Kastner as the bored, restless, puckish and Pierre Trudeau evoking bachelor, Bernard Chanticleer, affirmed the link, for Kastner had played the equally bored, restless, puckish and Pierre Trudeau evoking Peter in NOBODY WAVED GOODBYE.
 The appearance of Geraldine Page and Rip Torn as Bernard’s stuffy, suffocating and implicitly Queen Elizabeth and Prince Philip evoking parents, Margery and I.H.
 ‘Curator of Incunabula’ Chanticleer, reaffirmed the film’s implicit Canada roasting intent.
 The appearance of Karen Black as Bernard’s despairing and Margaret Atwood evoking girlfriend, Amy Partlett, Elizabeth Hartman as his heartbreaking fantasy love Barbara Darling-who implicitly symbolized the frustrations and heartbreaks awaiting aspiring Canadian feature film artists-Tony Bill as Bernard’s worldly and Leonard Cohen evoking friend, Raef Del Grado, and Dolph Sweet as the Raymond Burr evoking NYPD officer Francis Graf also reaffirmed the implicit Canada and Trudeau roasting intent of YOU’RE A BIG BOY NOW.

 Perhaps the fact that the founders of Warner Brothers were Canadians caused the studio to enjoy the exuberantly implicit roast of Canada in YOU’RE A BIG BOY NOW, inspiring them to contact Coppola and persuade him to create the equally exuberant, high spirited, hopeful and optimistic allegorical musical, FINIAN’S RAINBOW (1968).
 At any rate, Coppola was hard at work on FINIAN’S RAINBOW when Lucas met him at Warners on that fateful day.
-It was a fitting time and place for the two budding, idealistic and rebellious film artists to meet, as FINIAN’S RAINBOW saw New Hollywood implicitly triumph over Old Hollywood in the symbolic form of a small but exuberant community of young black and white men and women in mythical Rainbow Valley work peacefully, naturally and easily together to thwart and overthrow the old and gold obsessed establishment white men who tried to nip their crazy dreams in the bud and control their lives-particularly Keenan Wynn’s tragicomically greedy Senator ‘Billboard’ Rawkins, who summed up his stiffed neck intransigence with the cynical cry of ‘…forward, to yesterday’.
-And forward to disaster, as by meeting on the set of film made by Warner Brothers, the Hollywood that would oversee and release TWILIGHT ZONE: THE MOVIE, Coppola and Lucas were ominously linked to the TZ disaster right from the beginning.
+It was a fitting time and place for the two budding, idealistic and rebellious film artists to meet, as FINIAN’S RAINBOW implicitly saw young and idealistic New Hollywood triumph over crass and cynical Old Hollywood in the symbolic form of the triumph of a small but exuberant, peaceful and harmonious community of young black and white men and women in mythical Rainbow Valley over the old and gold obsessed establishment ‘white men’ who tried to nip their crazy dreams in the bud and control their lives-particularly Keenan Wynn’s tragicomically greedy and Jack Warner evoking Senator ‘Billboard’ Rawkins, who summed up his stiffed neck intransigence with the cynical cry of ‘…forward, to yesterday’.
+And forward to disaster, as by meeting on the set of a film overseen by Warner Brothers, Coppola and Lucas were ominously linked to the studio that would oversee and release TWILIGHT ZONE: THE MOVIE right from the beginning.

 Thus, Coppola made his Old Hollywood toppling intentions implicitly clear in FINIAN’S RAINBOW, just as he also made clear to Lucas that he was eager for equally exuberant and talented young recruits like Lucas to join him in New Hollywood in his Old Hollywood thrashing crusade.
 Indeed, Coppola was impressed enough with Lucas and his sour outlook on life and film art that he not only promptly dubbed him the Stinky Kid, but soon convinced the Stinky Kid to become co-head of their own San Francisco based independent film production company-American Zoetrope-and work with him on American Zoetrope’s first film, the allegorical indie, THE RAIN PEOPLE (1969)-this despite Coppola being a gregarious and extroverted Oscar personality to the finicky and introverted Felix of Lucas.
 Not surprisingly, THE RAIN PEOPLE was a pensive and worried piece, kind of a more wary and apprehensive fusion of YOU’RE A BIG BOY NOW and the allegorical Alfred Hitchcock film, PSYCHO (1961), that implicitly likened the apprehensive determination of Coppola and Lucas to break free from Old Hollywood and go it alone as American Zoetrope to the equally apprehensive determination of Shirley Knight’s Natalie Ravenna-noticeably resembling, but less confident than, Page’s hypnotizing Barbara Darling in YOU’RE A BIG BOY NOW-to break free from her stifling marriage and family and drive west across the U.S. to find herself.